-Professional Work Setting Supervised Experiential learning (SEL)
+Professional Work Setting Supervised Experiential Practice (SEL)

 The program will not grant credit for prior experience for Professional Work Setting SEL or any course providing Summative Competencies or SEL hours in a professional work setting.
-(Table 2: Planned Supervised Experiential Learning Hours -Semesters 3-6).
+(Table 2: Planned SEL Hours -Semesters 3-6).